wonderlic/swagger-validation/README.md

 **(NOTE: As of 7-31-2014, this is still a pull request of swagger and has not been approved.
 As such, this implementation may change if / when it gets pulled into swagger-node-express).**

 * On each method inside swagger, validate the request.

-For the following method (taken directly from the swagger-application inside swagger-node-express)
+For the following method (using the swagger-application "test application" inside swagger-node-express)

 ```javascript
 exports.findById = {
   'spec': {
     description : "Operations about pets",